BlueInfinity1/React-Demo/README.md

-## React-Demo
+# React-Demo

 A React-based search application that integrates with AWS API Gateway and Lambda functions to query an RDS MySQL database.
-Users can search for patients, doctors, and visits with various filters.
+Users can search for patients, doctors, and visits with various filters — and now, book appointments by selecting available time slots.

 ## Video